Day in the Life: Mesothelioma Specialist Dr. Jacques Fontaine

 Every day, The Mesothelioma Center’s Medical Outreach Team works to build relationships with mesothelioma specialists across the U.S.

-It's because of these relationships that medical outreach team members Missy Edmunds and José Ortiz connect patients with the best mesothelioma doctors.
+It's because of these relationships that medical outreach team members Missy Miller and José Ortiz connect patients with the best mesothelioma doctors.

 Recently, Dr. Jacques Fontaine, a thoracic surgeon and mesothelioma specialist at Moffitt Cancer Center in Tampa, Florida, invited our Medical Outreach Team and me, the social media specialist at Asbestos.com, to shadow him for two days at Moffitt's Mesothelioma Research and Treatment Center.

 The purpose of our trip: Share that unique experience with mesothelioma patients and their loved ones who contact us every day through Facebook or by calling the Patient Advocates at The Mesothelioma Center.

 Dr. Fontaine talks about his background and role at Moffitt Cancer Center in Tampa, Florida.

 On the first day, Fontaine had at least 20 appointments with patients and loved ones.

 Before every patient, he thoroughly reviewed their charts, checked any test results and discussed specifics with the rest of his team at the hospital.
 That’s one of the benefits of a multidisciplinary medical team: You are getting the best care by having a specialist for each aspect of your treatment.

 Patients — men and women — asked Fontaine specific questions about their mesothelioma diagnosis: